Learn about how your B2B SaaS company can reduce churn rates by identifying companies that are at-risk of churning.

-Remember: these calculations are here to help you get an idea of how churn impacts your company.
-SaaS in particular is constantly changing, so don’t just choose one calculation and settle for it.
-If you want to get more granular, continue to do research on measuring churn.
+Remember: these formulas are here to help you get an idea of how churn impacts your company.
+SaaS, in particular, is constantly changing—so don’t just choose one calculation and settle for it.
+If you want to get more granular, continue researching alternate formulas to measure churn.
 Here are some helpful steps to determine which SaaS metrics work for you:

 Evaluate what’s working—and what’s not.
 Take advantage of the lower CAC associated with retaining customers and use these SaaS churn metrics to your advantage.
 Identify your superpowers and strengthen their impact.

-Knowing your SaaS churn and how to lower your rates could be the difference between VC funding or not, so don’t skip out on this important information.
+Knowing your SaaS churn rate and applying strategies to reduce it could be the difference between VC funding or not, so don’t skip out on this important information.